Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 It should be noted, that not all FWL surfaces are flat.
 Structural tilting, subduction, and dynamic aquifers... can result in a tilted FWL elevations with the possibility of residual oil below the FWL, depending in the situation.

 ![Geolog_Image](FWLSearch.png)

+We then estimate the Thomeer Capillary Pressure BVO using the FWL Search results and

+	thomeer_pc_sats.phsy

+to calculate our final estimatge of BVO using Capillary Pressure data.

 6) As a secondary technique to estimate PRTs, we also tested another applications in Geolog employing python’s Sklearn as published by Hall(3).
 We could have estimated Depositions of Environment or other types of categoric geologic facies used in this Sklearn prediction process.
 There is also a GitHub repository containing the Jypyter Notebook at the following link to use as a help file to understand the process and set model parameters: